ali7line/little-notes/docker/lets_docker_together/intro.md

 >If you knwow a little git, there is something called .gitignore to not include files in repo.
 Docker has same thing.
 When you build a container image all the files including the Dockerfiles in the current directory is send to docker demon.
 You sometimes do not want to send all files !
 Use .dockerignore file to specify those files.

-Little networking:

-create a web server | a redis server

-docker pull nginx
-docker pull redis

-docker run –name=myreedis-server -d redis docker run –rm -i -t –link myredis-server:myredis-server redis /bin/bash
-$$ redis-cli -h myredis-server -p 6379
->> PING
->> set 'abc' 123
->> get abc

-exit

-cat /etc/hosts 			< has myredis-server ip assigned >

-Little Storing
+## Sharing Data

+---

-in dockerfile you can create a volume in container but not directly connect it to your pc for security resons.
+In *Dockerfile* you can create a volume in a container.
+To connect it to your host for security/portability reasons it cannot be done through *Dockerfile* directly but through command line instead.
+In Dockerfile add the following:

-VOLUME /data
+`VOLUME /data`

-using the command like you can. docker run -v /data debian docker run –rm -it -v /tmp/dockerdir:/data …
+and using the command line you can connect the **VOLUME**:

+`$ docker run -v /data debian`

+`$ docker run --rm -it -v /tmp/dockerdir:/data`

+`# last >> /data/testfile`

+In host go to /tmp/dockerdir folder:

-tail -f /data/random-dump
+`$ tail -f /tmp/dockerdir/testfile`

+> The good thing is that after the container is exited the files will still remain on host computer.